hega4444/lexios/README.md

 ## 🆘 Support

-For support and questions, please [contact information goes here]
+For support and questions, please hernan.mip@gmail.com

 ---